resal81/PyTopol/README.md

           coul     -41557.4     -41530.6        26.8       -0.1
            vdw     -18005.8     -18002.0         3.8       -0.0

+#### Questions about the test results to be answered
+*  Why is the absolute difference in the vdw energies for cholestrol not zero?
+*  Why is the absolute difference in bonding energies of water box not zero?
+*  Why is the absolute difference in electrostatic energies for GluCl rather big?
+Is it due to a bug in PyTopol or because of numerical-errors piling up?

 ## Contribution
 There are many ways you can help to improve **PyTopol**: